JalisoCSP/welcome-to-the-game/index.markdown

   var minutes = Math.floor((distance % (1000 * 60 * 60)) / (1000 * 60));
   var seconds = Math.floor((distance % (1000 * 60)) / 1000);

-  // Display the result in the element with id="demo" document.getElementById("timer").innerHTML = days + " days " + hours +
+  // Display the result in the element with id="timer" document.getElementById("timer").innerHTML = days + " days " + hours +
-  " hours " + minutes + " mins " + seconds + " secs ";
+  " hours " + minutes + " mins " + seconds + " secs";

   // If the count down is finished, write some text if (distance < 0) {